Want to know how to annoy kids of all ages?

 Am I playing blackjack?
 Then my favorite number is 21.

 Am I eating hotdogs?
-In that case, two is just right.
+In that case, one is just right.
+Two is fantastic but later filled with regret.

-Are we talking salary?
-If so, my favorite number is the largest one available.
+Are we talking about salary?
+If so, my favorite number is the largest number available.

 It all depends on the situation.